albertonellifun/punti-linee/README.md

-# Punti e Linee
+# Punti e Linee (Dots and Boxes)
-Punti e Linee (Dots and Lines) game in HTML CSS and JavaScript Legacy
+Punti e Linee (Dots and Boxes) game in HTML CSS and JavaScript Legacy

 ## Licenza